wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ---

-7.&emsp;The Atonement is a total commitment.
+7. The Atonement is a total commitment.
 ²You may still think this is associated with loss, a mistake all the separated Sons of God make in one way or another.
 ³It is hard to believe a defence that cannot attack is the best defence.
 ⁴This is what is meant by “the meek shall inherit the earth”.